DiscoGen: Procedural Generation of Algorithm Discovery Tasks in Machine Learning

 \section{Appendix}

 Our appendix is structured as follows: \begin{itemize} \item Appendix \ref{app:domains} provides an overview of each task domain included in DiscoGen.
-We provide a high-level overview of the goal of each domain, its implementation details, and what editable modules and datasets it supports. \item Appendix \ref{app:extra_domains} provides an overview of additional domains in DiscoGen which we do not evaluate in this paper due to computational resource constraints. \item Appendix \ref{app:counts} extends Table \ref{tab:task_domains} to include all domains in DiscoGen and their task counts, including those which are not evaluated in this paper. \item Appendix \ref{app:related_work} extends the abridged related work from the main text (Section \ref{sec:related_work}) to include discussion of the wider field. \item Appendix \ref{app:experimental_details} provides hyperparameters and experimental details for our paper.
+We provide a high-level overview of the goal of each domain, its implementation details, and what editable modules and datasets it supports. \item Appendix \ref{app:related_work} extends the abridged related work from the main text (Section \ref{sec:related_work}) to include discussion of the wider field. \item Appendix \ref{app:experimental_details} provides hyperparameters and experimental details for our paper.
 It also includes a description of our Elo calculation and discussion of the experimental compute and cost for the paper. \item Appendix \ref{app:implementation} introduces implementation details of DiscoGen.
-We discuss how to derive the expression for its task count, and how DiscoGen creates new tasks when sampled from. \item Appendix \ref{app:onpolicyresults} explores how the performance of agents changes in all possible module combinations in On-Policy Reinforcement Learning in an attempt to understand the diversity over modules for the same task domain. \item Appendix \ref{app:task_list} provides a breakdown of what meta-train and meta-test datasets are for each task in DiscoBench. \item Appendix \ref{app:correlation} examines the redundancy of tasks in DiscoBench, using average-rank correlation, to demonstrate the semantic difference between different tasks. \item Appendix \ref{app:prompt_tuning} expands the prompt optimisation results from Section \ref{sec:prompts} and provides further experimental details and analysis of the system. \item Appendix \ref{app:example_algos} introduces two example discovered algorithms, demonstrating that the most performant meta-train/meta-test runs are making novel discoveries rather than just rehashing baselines. \item Appendix \ref{app:pass_k_results} reports and discusses success@3 metrics (i.e, the rate of \textit{at least} one of the three seeds producing a successful solution). \item Appendix \ref{app:discobench_results} provides per-task results for all experiments in the paper. \item Appendix \ref{app:sysprompts} includes all prompts used in this paper (excluding the procedurally generated task descriptions).
+We discuss how to derive the expression for its task count, and how DiscoGen creates new tasks when sampled from. \item Appendix \ref{app:task_list} provides a breakdown of what the meta-train and meta-test datasets are for each domain in DiscoBench. \item Appendix \ref{app:correlation} examines the redundancy of tasks in DiscoBench, using average-rank correlation, to demonstrate the semantic difference between different tasks. \item Appendix \ref{app:prompt_tuning} expands the prompt optimisation results from Section \ref{sec:prompts} and provides further experimental details and analysis of the system. \item Appendix \ref{app:example_algos} introduces two example discovered algorithms, demonstrating that the most performant meta-train/meta-test runs are making novel discoveries rather than just rehashing baselines. \item Appendix \ref{app:discobench_extra} reports and discusses success@3 metrics (i.e., the rate of \textit{at least} one of the three seeds producing a successful solution), and \textit{until success} scores (i.e., the Elo scores when ADAs are run until they have three successful independent seeded runs). \item Appendix \ref{app:discobench_results} provides per-task results for all experiments in the paper. \item Appendix \ref{app:sysprompts} includes all prompts used in this paper.